quynhan-tr/uw-love-flow/README.md

 ## About

 **uw love flow** is a web application designed to facilitate a unique speed dating experience using personality and preference matching.
-It leverages the Flask framework and a custom matching algorithm to pair participants based on their responses to a series of questions.

 ## Features